 This is the step that most companies and professionals say they don’t have time for.
 But it’s absolutely essential if you want to maximise learning from projects and improve for the next one.
 It’s simple.
 Stop and look back at what happened and take your learnings forward:

 - What new techniques/methods/ideas did you try that worked well?

-In episode 4 of our How I Got Here podcast series, we chat to Motion Designer Yukari about her career journey.
+In episode 3 of our How I Got Here podcast series, we chat to Motion Designer George Dyson about his career journey.